pedroddjkkk/ORMize/README.md

 ```

 ## Contributions
 I am always looking for contributions to ORMize.
 If you find a bug or want to suggest a new feature, please open an issue on GitHub.
 If you want to contribute to the code, please send a pull request.
+Please, check the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 ## Licença
 ORMize is licensed under the MIT license.
 You can find the license in [LICENSE](LICENSE)